kubos/kubos/kubos-development.md

 ### Linking in a local module

 Made some modifications to an existing module?
 Want to link in a new library?
-The kubos tool can help with that as well.
+The kubos-cli can help with that as well.

         $ cd /home/kubos/super-awesome-space-library
         $ sudo kubos link